-- Sign in to Google My Business and choose the account you would like to manage.
+- Sign in to Google My Business and choose the account you'd like to manage.

 - Follow the instructions below for each field.
 Follow these address guidelines for uploading locations in multiple countries or regions.